Oh, my … GINSENG JELLY!

 In recent years scientists have become more interested in the ways ginseng works and have produced several studies.

-Here’s another article about the effects of ginseng.
+Here’s an article about the effects of ginseng.

-Look for Wild Ozark American Ginseng Jelly at the Nature Boutique and at our market booth this year!
+Look for Wild Ozark American Ginseng Jelly at the Nature Shop and at our market booth this year!

 Email me at madison(at)wildozark(dot)com if you want some.

 7 thoughts on “Ginseng Jelly – A Delicious Wild Ozark Luxury Product”

 When foie gras was made illegal to sell in Chicago some years ago, restaurant owners/chefs got around that by charging more for something else and having the foie gras be free. 🙂 Eventually, the ban was lifted.
 Just saying.
 All the best with that, Madison.
 I understand wanting to make products safe, but some places won’t even let children sell lemonade, which is completely out of control.